 Inheritance and Risk of Renal Cell Carcinoma

-Several sequencing cohorts have evaluated patients with RCC using genetic testing panels that included many genes that have not previously been associated with hereditary RCC.
+Studies of several sequencing cohorts have evaluated patients with RCC using genetic testing panels that included many genes not previously associated with hereditary RCC.
 Many of these cohorts reinforce that the rate of germline alterations in classic RCC genes aligns with prior estimates.
-These cohorts also show a high incidence of other pathogenic variants, some of which occurred in DNA repair genes; the rate of other pathogenic alterations ranged from 12.8% to 17.0%.[5,6,7,8,9] The incidence of other pathogenic alterations is higher than would be expected in the population; however, these cohorts are not population-based, and they are significantly enriched for cancer patients who have been recommended for germline testing.
-At this time, it is unclear if there is a causal relationship between RCC and these pathogenic alterations; the relationship requires additional study.
-It is plausible that these pathogenic variants increase RCC risk.
-However, RCC risk could also be elevated by other factors like an enriched population of high-risk individuals or an overdetection of RCC from frequent scans in high-risk patients.
+These cohorts also show a high incidence of other pathogenic variants, some of which occurred in DNA repair genes.
+The rate of other pathogenic alterations ranged from 12.8% to 17.0%.[5,6,7,8,9] The incidence of other pathogenic alterations is higher than would be expected in the population.
+However, these cohorts are not population-based, and they are significantly enriched for cancer patients who have been recommended for germline testing.

 RCC occurs in both sporadic and heritable forms.
 Four major RCC syndromes with autosomal dominant inheritance have been identified.
 PDQ summaries are available for each of these syndromes: